cheald/NetflixNavigator/README.md

 ## How to use

-Install the extension.
+Install the extension from [the Chrome web store](https://chrome.google.com/webstore/detail/netflix-navigator/baifcdmbdpacahdlfeamhgijijeflmlh).
 Go to Netflix.
 Use your controller.

 ### In navigation mode: